Consistent treatment of rapidity divergence in soft-collinear effective theory: Conclusions

 \section{Conclusions}

 We have presented a new perspective regarding the origin of the rapidity divergence in SCET and its consistent treatment.
-It is based on applying the effective theory to a system with a hierarchy of rapidities, that is, a system with collinear particles with large rapidity and soft particles with small rapidity, but with the same offshellness.
+The approach is based on applying the very idea of the effective theory to a system with a hierarchy of rapidities, that is, a system of collinear particles with large rapidity and soft particles with small rapidity, but with the same offshellness.
 The effective theory with soft modes is obtained by integrating out the collinear modes with large rapidity.
-The Wilson coefficient through the matching is obtained by subtracting the low-rapidity physics from the full theory, and can be interpreted as the zero-bin subtraction for the collinear sector.
-In the naive collinear calculation, the rapidity divergence occurs only in the low-rapidity region, but it is cancelled by the zero-bin subtraction converting the divergence from small rapidity to large rapidity.
-It has the opposite sign of the rapidity divergence in the soft sector, guaranteeing the cancellation of the rapidity divergence in the total contribution.
+The matching procedure exactly amounts to the zero-bin subtraction for the collinear sector in SCET.
+Since the rapidity divergence in the collinear sector comes from the subtraction of the overlapped soft contribution, the rapidity divergence in the soft sector has the opposite sign, which automatically guarantees the cancellation of the rapidity divergence in the total contribution.
+This is comparable to the usual matching procedure in the conventional effective theory with the degrees of freedom separated by the renormalization scale $\mu$.

-The main point in extracting rapidity divergence in each sector is that we have to trace the same configurations both in the collinear and in the soft sectors.
+In order to treat the rapidity divergences without any ambiguity, the main point in extracting the divergence in each sector is that we have to trace the same configurations both in the collinear and in the soft sectors.
 For example, the $n$-collinear Wilson line $W_n$ is obtained by the emission of the $n$-collinear gluons from the other part of the current, say, the $\overline{n}$-collinear sector from the back-to-back current.
-Therefore the corresponding soft sector in the matching, or the zero-bin subtraction, should come from the emission of soft gluons from the $\overline{n}$-collinear sector, that is $S_{\bar{n}}$, not $S_n$ which is built by the emission of the soft gluons from the $n$-collinear sector.
+Therefore the corresponding soft sector in the matching, or the zero-bin subtraction, should come from the soft Wilson line $S_{\bar{n}}$ due to the emission of soft gluons from the $\overline{n}$-collinear sector, not $S_n$ which is built by the emission of the soft gluons from the $n$-collinear sector.